yy1588133/top-tools/memory-bank/progress.md

   recommended extensions.
 - **VSCode Extension Documentation**: Similarly updated in early June 2025 to reflect current tools and configurations for development environments.
+- **Windows Program Documentation**: Updated on 7/1/2025 to include VLC as a versatile media player under a new "Media Tools" category in `src/windows.md`, with detailed features and performance impact information.

 ## What's Left to Build